Challis railway station

-Challis railway station (officially Challis Station) is a suburban railway station in Kelmscott, a suburb of Perth, Western Australia.
+Challis railway station is a suburban railway station in Kelmscott, a suburb of Perth, Western Australia.
 It is on the Armadale line which is part of the Transperth network, and is 27.3 km southwest of Perth station and 3.1 km north of Armadale station.
 The station opened on 29 October 1973, as did the adjacent Sherwood station, filling the large gap between Armadale station and Kelmscott station.
 It consists of two side platforms with a pedestrian level crossing.
 It is not fully accessible due to steep ramps and wide gaps at the pedestrian level crossing.

 Services are operated by Transperth Train Operations, a division of the state government's Public Transport Authority.
 Peak services reach seven trains per hour in each direction, whilst off-peak services are four trains per hour.
 The station is one of the least used ones on the Transperth network, with just 259 boardings per day in October 2017.
 The City of Armadale rezoned nearby land in the 2010s with the goal of increasing patronage.

 Description

-Challis station is along the South Western Railway, which links Perth to Bunbury.
+Challis station is on the South Western Railway, which links Perth to Bunbury.
 The northern 30.4 km of this railway, between Perth and Armadale, is used by Armadale line suburban rail services as part of the Transperth network.
 The line and the station are owned by the Public Transport Authority (PTA), an agency of the Government of Western Australia.
 Challis station is located between Kelmscott station to the north and Sherwood station to the south, within the suburb of Kelmscott, Western Australia.
 The station is between Streich Avenue to the east and Railway Avenue to the west, 27.3 km, or a 30-minute train journey, from Perth station, and 3.1 km, or a 5-minute train journey, from Armadale station.
 This places the station in Transperth fare zone three.

 Challis station consists of two side platforms which are approximately 100 m long, enough for a four-car train but not a six-car train.
 Eventually, as part of the PTA's efforts to make all stations compatible with six-car trains, the platform will be lengthened to 150 m.
 The only way to cross the tracks is at a pedestrian level crossing at the northern end of the station.
 Two car parks with 32 bays in total are on either side of the station, and there are bike racks as well.
 Challis station is not fully accessible due to the ramps to the platforms being too steep and the pedestrian crossing containing large gaps.